sourcegraph/about/blogposts/2020/find-and-replace.md

 1. Using the [`src`](https://github.com/sourcegraph/src-cli/#installation) CLI, run `src actions exec -f wrapped-errors.action.json -create-patchset`.
 This will clone down each repository to a sandbox, apply the transformation, and upload the patchset to Sourcegraph.
-It will also print a link you can click to turn the patchset into a Sourcegraph Campaign.
+It will also print a link you can click to turn the patchset into a campaign.

 1. After clicking the link to create a campaign, enter in the title and description of your campaign.
 Click `Create draft`.